dr-leo/pandaSDMX/doc/example.rst

 pandaSDMX makes it easy to search the directory of dataflows, and the complete structural metadata about the datasets available through the selected dataflow.
-We will skip this step here; for details, see :doc:`the walkthrough
+(We will skip this step here; see :doc:`the walkthrough
+<walkthrough>`.)

-<walkthrough>`.
-The data we want is in the dataflow with the identifier
+The data we want is in the dataflow with the identifier ``une_rt_a``.
-``une_rt_a``.
 This dataflow references a data structure with the ID ``DSD_une_rt_a``, that contains or references all the metadata describing data sets available through this dataflow: the dimensions, concept schemes, and corresponding code lists.

 .. ipython:: python

     import pandasdmx as sdmx
     estat = sdmx.Request('ESTAT')

-    # Download the metadata and expose
+Download the metadata and expose:

+.. ipython:: python

     metadata = estat.datastructure('DSD_une_rt_a')
     metadata

-    # Show some code lists
+Explore the contents of some code lists:

+.. ipython:: python

     for cl in 'CL_AGE', 'CL_UNIT':
         print(sdmx.to_pandas(metadata.codelist[cl]))